Cappamore: Location and facilities

-The town has several pubs, grocery shops, a hardware store, GP surgery, pharmacy, bookmaker shop and veterinary clinic.
+The town has several pubs, grocery shops and filling stations, a GP surgery, pharmacy, bookmaker shop and veterinary clinic.
 Other services include a library and arts studios complex, a church, community centre and day care centre.
 The village also has a fire brigade serving the surrounding area.

 The town hosts an annual Agricultural Show in August each year.

-Schools
+Cappamore is officially twinned with Langonnet in Brittany, France since 2011.

+Education

 There are three primary schools in Cappamore: Bilboa National School, Tineteriffe National School, and Scoil Chaitríona.

+The village is home to a campus for the Limerick and Clare Education and Training Board College of Further Education & Training.

-St. Michael's Technical School was a secondary school that existed in the village up to 2013 when it amalgamated with the two second-level schools in Doon to create Scoil na Trionóide Naofa.
+This is on the site of the former St. Michael's Technical School, a secondary school that existed in the village up to 2013 when it amalgamated with the two second-level schools in Doon to create Scoil na Trionóide Naofa.

 Transport

-Cappamore is served by two Bus Éireann routes: the 332 to Limerick City via Newport which operates Monday to Saturday, and the 341 to Shannon via Murroe, Newport and Limerick City which operates Monday to Friday.
+Cappamore is served by Bus Éireann route 332 - travelling westwards to Limerick City via Murroe, Newport and eastwards to Cashel which operates up to seven times daily in both directions.

 Limerick Junction train station is located 20 kilometres from Cappamore and has Iarnród Éireann services to Dublin, Cork, Kerry and Waterford.
 Limerick train station is 23 kilometres away with services to Dublin and Galway.

-The nearest airport is Shannon, located 50 kilometres away with services to the UK, Europe and North America.
+The nearest airport is Shannon, located 50 kilometres away with services to the UK, mainland Europe and North America.